DavyCode/blog/_posts/2017-12-11-our-journey-toward-saas-customization-and-extensibility-at-auth0.markdown

 - Authorization
 - Claims Transformation

-The possibilities are endless.
+Customers will come up with an unlimited supply of feature requests.
 We could not possibly build every feature at once.

 Moreover, sometimes building features into the core product for customers is not the right approach.
 We needed a way to try ideas out.
 An idea may sound great, but in practice be problematic.
 Investing core engineering resources to these ideas is very expensive.